dvklopfenstein/pmidcite/README.md

 PubMed has been alerted.

-So you may also want to view citation data on PMID PubMed query results downloaded from the PubMed website (Save->All results, Format=PMID):
+So you may also want to view citation data on PMID PubMed query results downloaded from the PubMed website:
+Save->All results, Format=PMID
 ```
 $ icite -i pmid-OrcinusOrc-set.txt
 TOP 30123694 RP HA...
 17 2 2018     1  0   6 au[07](Paul Tixier) Killer whale (<i>Orcinus orca</i>) interactions with blue-eye trevalla (<i>Hyperoglyphe antarctica</i>) longline fisheries.